cesourcile/MicroPyWatch/README.md

 To browse the menu, we can press the SW3 button.

-To choose the menu, we can re-press the SW2 button.
+To select, we can re-press the SW2 button.

 <img src="https://user-images.githubusercontent.com/98766071/232328408-4c7c4560-f85a-4694-b289-fb2df1f7a8c4.png" height="500"/>